 Stopping methane emissions is one of our most pressing climate challenges – and also one of our biggest opportunities.
 Improvements in methane detection technology will help the oil & gas sector find and fix leaks with the speed we expect in the digital age.
 In addition, reducing leaks can help clear the air in surrounding communities, and boost the revenue of companies that act quickly to repair them by keeping more product in the pipeline.

 A collaboration cutting across oil and gas, government, academia and NGO sectors

 The Methane Detectors Challenge started with EDF asking a simple question: if there were cost-effective solutions to continuously detect and find gas leaks faster, would the oil and gas sector buy them and put them to work?

-That led to a groundbreaking collaboration that saw EDF partner with eight oil and gas companies — Anadarko, Apache Corporation, BG Group, Hess Corporation, Noble Energy, Shell, Southwestern Energy and Statoil — and other nonprofit, university and government partners.
+That led to a groundbreaking collaboration that saw EDF partner with seven oil and gas companies — Anadarko, Apache Corporation, Hess Corporation, Noble Energy, Shell, Southwestern Energy and Statoil — and other nonprofit, university and government partners.
 Together they consolidated their expertise and networks to identify, test and validate next-generation methane monitoring devices.
 Innovations that can be commercially deployed to help the oil and gas industry quickly find and repair methane leaks.

 Technology teams taking part in the Methane Detectors Challenge have received a rare opportunity to interact with leaders in the energy sector, gain first mover advantage for a new emerging market and help address one of the planet’s most pressing climate risks.